Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 There are a significant number of areas where the community is looking for help.
 Individual issues are raised in the repository, but the following class of assistance is needed:

-- **Media services:** The current approach supports only one media service, namely Watson Media.
+- **Media services:** The current approach supports only one media service, Watson Media.
 Although this provides excellent capabilities, there is a desire to support a broader range of media services for testimonial videos.
-Various approaches have been researched, including use of a non-streaming solution using Cloud Object Storage to call stored videos to be downloaded and then played back to the user, upon loading of the page.
+Various approaches have been researched, including use of a non-streaming solution using Cloud Object Storage to call stored videos to be downloaded and then played back to the user upon loading of the page.
 As the videos will have a restriction of 60 second time limits, optimization can be made to minimize the overhead of waiting to download the entire video before playback.
 This implementation is certainly feasible, however it is not scalable when taking into account users with potentially weaker network connections.
 - **Security:** An efficient expansion to secure data storage (particularly regarding the video implementation) is required to ensure all user data is kept safe.
-Implementation of user accounts that safely store user data may even assist in developing a more convenient solution, however the privacy implications that comes with this should also be assessed.
+Implementation of user accounts that safely store user data may even assist in developing a more convenient solution, however the privacy implications that come with this should also be assessed.
 - **Privacy considerations around videos and location information:** Consideration of the metadata around user testimonials will be essential in providing a solution that focuses on privacy risks.
 - **Sourcing legislation information:** Several data sources will be required to adapt the solution for all locales, therefore expansion of this project will be impacted massively by taking into account the structures of legislation from other countries.
 - **Policy upload and curation:** Thought needs to be given to who would curate the policy data.
 Would the database population of policy data be automated to pull all newly proposed policies from government sources, requiring an interface to filter suitable policies to then be pushed into the database?
 Or would the curation be done manually, which allows for more control with the drawback of lower scalability?
 - **Moderation of uploaded videos/text:** How is video or accompanying text reviewed to ensure community guidelines are being followed, and that users are not misusing the application?
 Applications of moderation can include profanity detection, manual moderation via user admins, or through flagging and reporting of user content.
-Furthermore, consideration should be made to assess whether these implementations address the spirit of the solution, e.g. how to distinguish the software from social media settings where users already share political views.
+Furthermore, consideration should be made to assess whether these implementations address the spirit of the solution, e.g. how to distinguish this software from social media settings where users already share political views.
 - **Natural language technology:** Work has already begun on refining a pipeline to extract text from video submissions to implement tone analysis, which will help to identify various characteristics and give more meaning to the video testimonials from users.
 Further expansion can be made to analyze profanity and inappropriate language submitted by users, to address moderation of user content.

 ### Privacy Considerations